vectorgrp/sil-kit/docs/api/lin.rst

 Assumptions:

 - *master*, *slave*, *slave1*, and *slave2* are of type |ILinController|.
-- *timeEndOfFrame* indicates the end of frame time stamp when using the VIBE NetworkSimulator.
+- *timeEndOfFrame* indicates the end of frame time stamp when using the detiled simulation.
 Otherwise the value of *timeEndofFrame* is undefined.
 - *UseAutosarInterface* is a boolean variable that indicates whether to use the AUTOSAR API or the non-AUTOSAR API.
   It will most likely not be used in practice and it merely intended to show the different usages of the API.